 But what is Aniline

-Aniline is benzene ring with a NH2 group added
+Aniline is a benzene ring with an NH2 group added

 Is Aniline a Carcinogen?

 Yes, Aniline is a Carcinogen.
-It has a strong connection with bladder tumors amongst others.
+It has a strong connection with bladder tumours amongst others.

 That is why we should make our own Natural wood dyes!